not-fl3/miniquad/README.md

 * Forkability.
 Each platform implementation is, usually, just one pure Rust file.
 And this file is very copy-paste friendly - it doesnt use any miniquad specific abstractions.
 It is very easy to just copy some part of miniquad's platform implementation and use it standalone.

-# Non goals
+# Non-goals

 * Ultimate type safety.
 Library should be entirely safe in Rust's definition of safe - no UB or memory unsafety.
 But correct GPU state is not type guaranteed.
 Feel free to provide safety abstraction in the user code then!

-* High end API, like Vulkan/DirectX 12.
+* High-end API, like Vulkan/DirectX 12.
 Take a look on [gfx-rs](https://github.com/gfx-rs/gfx) or [vulkano](https://github.com/vulkano-rs/vulkano) instead!

 # Platinum sponsors